OSDLabs/WavesWebsite2016/README.md

 $ pip install -r requirements.txt
 ```

-* For windows in the 2nd line use:
+NOTE - For windows in the 2nd line use:

 ```
 $ waves\Scripts\activate